strohne/autocol/1_basics/readme.md

-# Exercise: Determine Elements of a URL
+# Exercise: Determine Elements of an URL

 **Task 1:** Go to https://www.instagram.com/aljazeeraenglish/ and add `?__a=1` to the URL.
 What kind of data format do you see?